Mark Richt on his way to restoring Miami to its former glory

 “If we recruit like we’ve been recruiting for four or five seasons in a row, then we’ll have that kind of depth, the kind you see at Clemson and Alabama,” Richt said.
 “At least we’re battling Florida, Florida State, Clemson, Georgia, Alabama and Auburn.
 Everybody is down here in South Florida trying to recruit players, so if you get your share of the local kids and the kids in the state, you’re going to have a team that has the ingredients to win championships.”

-As much as anything, Richt offers stability to a Miami program that has lacked sorely in that area, be it through coaching turnover, NCAA sanctions stemming from the Nevin Shapiro scandal or a roster in flux.
+As much as anything, Richt offers stability to a Miami program that has sorely lacked it, be it a result of coaching turnover, NCAA sanctions stemming from the Nevin Shapiro scandal or a roster in flux.

 “When I got here, Miami was still on probation,” Richt said.
 “We still haven’t gotten our [scholarship] numbers up to 85.
 Last year we were at 73 but could have been higher.
 It just takes time to get your numbers back.
 You have a max in any given year, and that can only get you so far, and then you have attrition.
 You can’t make it up in one year.
 We lost kids to the NFL, lost kids who knew they weren’t going to play here and wanted to go someplace else and play, which happens everywhere.

-“You will also have some discipline issues: not guys who were bad guys, but guys who weren’t going to do what they were supposed to do, go to class, be prepared, be respectful and do your best.
+“You will also have some discipline issues: not guys who were bad guys, but guys who weren’t going to do what they were supposed to do -- go to class, be prepared, be respectful and do your best.
 That’s really all I’m asking.”

 In return, Richt, 58, is promising that he has put down roots, despite who else might call.
 Like in his 15 seasons at Georgia, Richt had inquiries this offseason about other jobs.